sandeepruttala/edgefolio/README.md

    ```
 2. Follow the platform-specific instructions for deployment.

+## Contact Form API
+The contact form in this template uses [Formspree](https://formspree.io/) to send emails.
+To receive form submissions, you need to set up your Formspree account and update the form endpoint in the `Components/Contact.jsx` file.

 ## 🤝 Contributing
 Feel free to open issues or submit pull requests if you have suggestions for improvements.